Eli Hawkins on Geometric Quantization, I

 Bisections and inner automorphisms

-Eli Hawkins mentions that from a Lie groupoid GrGr over XX one obtains the Lie algebroid differentiating it (or rather, directly, it’s Lie-Rinehart pair, I would say) by taking the Lie algebra of the group of bisections.
+Eli Hawkins mentions that from a Lie groupoid over one obtains the Lie algebroid differentiating it (or rather, directly, it’s Lie-Rinehart pair, I would say) by taking the Lie algebra of the group of bisections.

 A bisection here is define to be a section of the source map of the Lie groupoid which is also a section of the target map.
 Bisections have an obvious notion of composition which makes them into a group.